 Coins of the Boer Republics by Ken Williams

 By the late 19th century only four nations remained independent on the African continent after the partition of Africa by the European colonial powers.
 The surviving nations were: the two Boer republics of the Transvaal and the Orange Free State, Liberia and Abyssinia (Ethiopia).
 All of them, except for the Orange Free State, issued coins for general circulation.
+Most win-win casino game of thrones free slots!
+Manage to collect your winnings!

 The first European settlement at the southern tip of Africa was founded at Table Bay by the Dutch East India Company in 1652.
 It comprised mainly Dutch farmers (Boers), there to replenish the Company's ships on their long voyage between Europe and the East Indies, which lasted over six months.
 In the 1680s Huguenots from France also joined the settlement and intermarried with the Dutch to form, together with German immigrants, the ancestors of the Afrikaners living in the Boer republics.
 Although the Cape Colony was linked to the Dutch monetary system, a large variety of other silver coins were in circulation, consisting of various weights and standards.
 The Spanish reales (or pieces-of-eight) were the most popular, because of their consistent weight and purity.